-1.2.3.5 Accepted Risk
+1.1.3.5 Accepted Risk

 The accepted risk is a risk inferior to a level defined in advance either by law, technical, economical, or ethical considerations.
-The risk analysis, as it will be described in the following sections, has essentially a technical orientation.
-The minimal requirement is that the process fulfils requirements by the local laws and that the risk analysis is carried out by an experienced team using recognized methods and risk-reducing measures that conform to the state of the art.
-It is obvious that non-technical aspects may also be involved in the risk acceptation criteria.
-These aspects should also cover societal aspects, that is, a risk-benefit analysis should be performed
+The risk analysis, as it will be described in the following Sections 1.2-1.4, has essentially a technical orientation.
+The minimal requirement is that the process fulfills requirements by the local laws and that the risk analysis is carried out by an experienced team using recognized methods and risk-reducing measures that conform to the state of the art.
+It is obvious that nontechnical aspects may also be involved in the risk acceptation criteria.
+These aspects should also cover societal aspects, that is, a risk-benefit analysis should be performed.

-1.3 Risk Analysis
+1.2 Steps of Risk Analysis

-A risk analysis is not an objective by itself, but is one of the elements of the design of a technically and economically efficient chemical process [1].
+A risk analysis is not an objective by itself, but is one of the elements allowing the design of a technically and economically efficient chemical process [1].
 In fact, risk analysis reveals the process inherent weaknesses and provides means to correct them.
 Thus, risk analysis should not be considered as a "police action," in the sense that, at the last minute, one wants to ensure that the process will work as intended.
 Risk analysis rather plays an important role during process design.
 Therefore, it is a key element in process development, especially in the definition of process control strategies to be implemented.
-A well-driven risk analysis not only leads to a safe process, but also to an economic process, since the process will be more reliable and give rise to less productivity loss.
+A well-driven risk analysis leads not only to a safe process but also to an economic process, since the process will be more reliable and give rise to less productivity loss.